 Goods of Singapore are not subject to quota.

-The reconciliation prototype is an alternate method of submitting on-going, high-volume post-importation Singapore FTA claims.
-Like standard 19 USC 1520(d) claims, they must be made within one-year of importation and all preference program requirements and responsibilities remain in effect.
+A PSC is an alternative method to submit post-importation Singapore FTA claims.
+Claims must be made within 300 days of importation and up to 15 days of the scheduled liquidation date, whichever dates is earlier.
+All preference program requirements and responsibilities remain in effect.

 Additional Resources and Regulations: